gcarbo01/devsecops-roadmap/README.md

 Quality Assurance.
 Security
 <br><br>
 Comments:<br>
 Burp Suite is a penetration testing tool.
-It is the preferred tool by Apple Store to test Applications before they are listed in the Apple Store.
+It is the preferred tool by Apple Store to test Applications before they are listed in the Apple Store.	 <br>
 This capability may be in the same group as the one provided by:
 •	ImmuniWeb
 •	ZAP (OWASP)